Discrimination: Game theory

 Economist Yanis Varoufakis (2013) argues that "discrimination based on utterly arbitrary characteristics evolves quickly and systematically in the experimental laboratory", and that neither classical game theory nor neoclassical economics can explain this.

 In 2002, Varoufakis and Shaun Hargreaves-Heap ran an experiment where volunteers played a computer-mediated, multiround hawk-dove game.
 At the start of each session, each participant was assigned a color at random, either red or blue.
 At each round, each player learned the color assigned to his or her opponent, but nothing else about the opponent.
 Hargreaves-Heap and Varoufakis found that the players' behavior within a session frequently developed a discriminatory convention, giving a Nash equilibrium where players of one color (the "advantaged" color) consistently played the aggressive "hawk" strategy against players of the other, "disadvantaged" color, who played the acquiescent "dove" strategy against the advantaged color.
 Players of both colors used a mixed strategy when playing against players assigned the same color as their own.
 The experimenters then added a cooperation option to the game, and found that disadvantaged players usually cooperated with each other, while advantaged players usually did not.
 They state that while the equilibria reached in the original hawk-dove game are predicted by evolutionary game theory, game theory does not explain the emergence of cooperation in the disadvantaged group.
 Citing earlier psychological work of Matthew Rabin, they hypothesize that a norm of differing entitlements emerges across the two groups, and that this norm could define a "fairness" equilibrium within the disadvantaged group.

-State vs. free market
+Effects on health

-It is debated as to whether or not markets discourage discrimination brought about by the state.
-One argument is that since discrimination restricts access to customers and incurs additional expense, market logic will punish discrimination.
-Opposition by companies to "Jim Crow" segregation laws is an example of this.
-An alternative argument is that markets don't necessarily undermine discrimination, as it is argued that if discrimination is profitable by catering to the "tastes" of individuals (which is the point of the market), then the market will not punish discrimination.
-It is argued that micro economic analysis of discrimination uses unusual methods to determine its effects (using explicit treatment of production functions) and that the very existence of discrimination in employment (defined as wages which differ from marginal product of the discriminated employees) in the long run contradicts claims that the market will function well and punish discrimination.
-Furthermore, economic actors may have imperfect information and statistical discrimination may occur rationally and without prejudice.
+Analysis of data from the UK Household Longitudinal Study has shown a link between disability discrimination and wellbeing.
+13.4% of disabled people have felt discriminated against.
+Larger European studies have found disability discrimination to be very common.
+Disability discrimination was associated with lower wellbeing, for example depression, self rated health, psychological distress and life satisfaction.